Wareham to Lulworth Cove walk

 This is a picnic walk - there are lots of places in Wareham and Corfe, but only 1 along the route, and thats below it, at the bottom of the ridge.

-This is an army firing range around Tynham, just to the east of Lulworth Cove.
+This is an army live firing range around Tyneham, just to the east of Lulworth Cove.
 It is only open at certain times.
+Access is allowed along marked Range Walks.
+They are shown on OS maps.

 Lulworth Range Walks

-Check online, these bus services change every year! - and 2017 was no exception : Traveline South West.
+Updated : July 2019.
+Check online, recently these bus services have changed every year!
+Check Traveline South West.

 After the walk, we would love to get your feedback